Berkanktk/CyberSecurity/README.md

 `-u <user>` specify user
 `-su` change to root
 `-l` list current sudo priviliges
+## hashid
+Hashid will analyze and output the potential algorithm that is used to hash your input.
+`hashid hash`
 ## shasums
 **Find SHA1 hash for a file**
 `sha1sum file.txt`